amqp-node/amqplib/doc/channel_api.md

 Connect to an AMQP 0-9-1 server, optionally given an AMQP URL (see [AMQP URI syntax][amqpurl]) and socket options.
 The protocol part (`amqp:` or `amqps:`) is mandatory; defaults for elided parts are as given in `'amqp://guest:guest@localhost:5672'`.
-If the URL is omitted entirely, it will default to `'amqp://localhost'`, which given the defaults for missing parts, will connect to a RabbitMQ installation with factory settings, on localhost.
+If the URI is omitted entirely, it will default to `'amqp://localhost'`, which given the defaults for missing parts, will connect to a RabbitMQ installation with factory settings, on localhost.